Lars von Trier: Mental health

-Von Trier suffers from various fears and phobias, including an intense fear of flying.
+Trier suffers from various fears and phobias, including an intense fear of flying.
 This fear frequently places severe constraints on him and his crew, necessitating that virtually all of his films be shot in either Denmark or Sweden.

 On numerous occasions, he has stated that he suffers from occasional depression which renders him incapable of doing his work and unable to fulfill social obligations.

 Parkinson's disease

-On 8 August 2022, it was announced that von Trier had been diagnosed with Parkinson's disease.
-According to Variety, von Trier plans to take a break from filmmaking to adjust to his new life with the disease, saying: "I will take a little break and find out what to do, but I certainly hope that my condition will be better.
+On 8 August 2022, it was announced that Trier had been diagnosed with Parkinson's disease.
+According to Variety, Trier plans to take a break from filmmaking to adjust to his new life with the disease, saying: "I will take a little break and find out what to do, but I certainly hope that my condition will be better.
 It's a disease you can't take away; you can work with the symptoms, though."
-On 12 February 2025, Zentropa producer Louise Vesth announced via Instagram that von Trier had been admitted to a care facility for the condition.
+On 12 February 2025, Zentropa producer Louise Vesth announced via Instagram that Trier had been admitted to a care facility for the condition.